BEagle1984/silverback/docs/index.md

 - **Batch processing** and **chunking** for throughput and large payloads.
 - **Distributed tracing** via `System.Diagnostics`.
 - **Testing support** with in-memory brokers and helper APIs.

+## Supported .NET Versions

+Starting with v5, Silverback targets the **latest .NET LTS** (Long-Term Support) version only.

+The library is built and tested against the current LTS release.
+It can run on newer compatible .NET versions (including STS releases), but older frameworks are no longer targeted or supported.

+This policy reduces maintenance overhead and keeps Silverback aligned with the .NET platform lifecycle.

 ## Getting Started